flutils/frontline-registry-cleaner/README.md

 Our primary goal with this product was to become equated with the digital art community.
 Thus, the product is freely available to help younger artists.

 -- <br />
 Obviously, open sourcing the project will create a large number of challenges.
-However, it would also provide an incredible opportunity to invest into a vibrant community.
+However, it would also provide an incredible opportunity to develop a vibrant community.

 ---